lukechn99/github-quickstart/3081W/software_design_patterns.md

 ### Facade
 complicated systems in the background and hides it from the customer
 client accesses the facade and the facade uses subsystems
-*the project facade pattern uses an observer pattern, this means having listeners*
+*the project facade pattern uses an observer pattern, this means having listeners.
+It also uses the factory pattern*